 Memory is a vital component of any computer, serving as a temporary data store for information that needs to be quickly accessed by the processor.
 There are two main types of memory in use today: dynamic RAM (DRAM) and static RAM (SRAM).

 As a result, it is often used in embedded systems where space and power are at a premium.
-Regardless of the type of memory used, its performance is essential to the overall speed and efficiency of a computer.
+Regardless of the type of memory used, its performance is essential to a computer’s overall speed and efficiency.

 Related: VRAM vs RAM